bdevel/wind-analysis-for-sailing/lifts-and-headers/README.md

 **Lessons:**
   - Avoid the corners if increased chance of a lift.
-  - Seek HEADERs early in the FIRST LEG as any possible lift will be less painfull.
+  - Seek HEADERs early in the FIRST LEG as any possible lift will be less painful.
   - If you're near the CORNER, TACK on even the smallest LIFT.
   - NEVER tack on a HEADER when you're on the SHORT LEG, especially near the CORNER.